 My Business: Beyond Accessibility

-My creation has been an OT run company, Beyond Accessibility, that provides online home modification information to a wide audience of people.
-My goal is to take the OT perspective, along with the evidence to support home modification to improve safety and quality of life, and provide useful resources to the many people who might seek it out.
+My creation has been an OT run company, Beyond Accessibility, that provides in-person and online home modification information and consulting services to a wide audience of people.
+My goal is to take the occupational therapist perspective, along with the evidence to support home modification to improve safety and quality of life, and provide useful resources to the many people who might seek it out.

 - 10 Easy Home Improvements to do in 1 Day